Keeping Kids Safe in Cars

 Air bags were designed with adults in mind.
 But young children can be injured or even killed if they ride in the front passenger seat and an air bag opens.

 To protect kids from air-bag injury:

-- All kids under 13 years of age should always ride in the back seat.
+- The AAP (American Academy of Pediatrics) recommends that kids younger than 13 years old always ride in the back seat.
 All passengers must have their seatbelts buckled.